-Brawl Erupts At Toronto Pizza Parlor [Viral Video]
+Brawl Erupts At Toronto Pizza Parlor [Video]

 “They didn’t call her to tell her it was ready so in the middle of the Pizza Pizza, she started screaming how she wasn’t satisfied.
 She was making this big scene and then someone else said something and one person just started grabbing another.
 The big thing just started happening when she jumped over the counter and started throwing the chips on the floor.
 So everything just started going crazy.
 Everyone started pushing each other.
 I don’t know how those other people really got involved.
 I just sat there and filmed the whole event.”

-In the footage, several men who are apparently employees try to act as peacemakers to calm down the situation and separate the antagonists, including restraining a woman who picked up a chair as if to use it on someone.
+In the footage, several men, who are apparently employees, try to act as peacemakers to calm down the situation and separate the combatants, including restraining a woman who picked up a chair as if to use it on someone.

 Other patrons calmly sat at their tables and consumed their pizza or checked their phones amidst the chaos.